NewsThink.org

 Worker salaries and benefits at space companies are worlds apart from the wages of Amazon warehouse workers and Uber gig workers.

 NASA's portion of the federal budget is about 0.3% of the total.
-It's not space exploration that's raising the costs of drugs, gasoline, food, etc., causing homelessness and contributing to our massive social inequality.
+You'd have difficulty seeing it on a pie chart.
+It's not space exploration that's raising the costs of drugs, gasoline, food, etc., causing homelessness, and contributing to our massive social inequality.